paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-068-disaster-relief.md

 4–101.
 [Revoked by Ex.
 Ord.
 No. 12155, Sept.
 10, 1979, 44 F.R.
 53071.]

 4–102.
 The functions vested in the Director of the Office of Defense Mobilization by Sections 103 and 303 of the National Security Act of 1947, as amended by Sections 8 and 50 of the Act of September 3, 1954 (Public Law 779; 68 Stat.
 1228 and 1244) ([50 U.S.C.
 404](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section404&num=0&edition=prelim) and 405) [now [50 U.S.C.
-3042](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section3042&num=0&edition=prelim) and 3073], were transferred to the President by Section 1(a) of Reorganization Plan No. 1 of 1958, as amended (50 U.S.C.
+3042](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section3042&num=0&edition=prelim) and 3073], were transferred to the President by Section 1(a) of Reorganization Plan No. 1 of 1958, as amended ([former] 50 U.S.C.
 App.
 2271 note) [now set out above], and they are hereby delegated to the Secretary of Homeland Security.

-4–103. (a) The functions vested in the Federal Civil Defense Administration or its Administrator by the Federal Civil Defense Act of 1950, as amended (50 U.S.C.
+4–103. (a) The functions vested in the Federal Civil Defense Administration or its Administrator by the Federal Civil Defense Act of 1950, as amended ([former] 50 U.S.C.
 App.
 2251 et seq.), were transferred to the President by Reorganization Plan No. 1 of 1958, and they are hereby delegated to the Secretary of Homeland Security.

-(b) Excluded from the delegation in subsection (a) is the function under Section 205(a)(4) of the Federal Civil Defense Act of 1950, as amended (50 U.S.C.
+(b) Excluded from the delegation in subsection (a) is the function under Section 205(a)(4) of the Federal Civil Defense Act of 1950, as amended ([former] 50 U.S.C.
 App.
 2286(a)(4)), relating to the establishment and maintenance of personnel standards on the merit basis that was delegated to the Director of the Office of Personnel Management by Section 1(b) of Executive Order No. 11589, as amended (Section 2–101(b) of Executive Order No. 12107) [[5 U.S.C.
 3376](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section3376&num=0&edition=prelim) note].

 4–104.
 The Secretary of Homeland Security is authorized to redelegate, in accord with the provisions of Section 1(b) of Reorganization Plan No. 1 of 1958 (50 U.S.C.
 App.
 2271 note) [now set out above], any of the functions delegated by Sections 4–101, 4–102, and 4–103 of this Order.

 4–105.
 The functions vested in the Administrator of the Federal Civil Defense Administration by Section 43 of the Act of August 10, 1956 (70A Stat.
-636) [50 U.S.C.
+636) [former 50 U.S.C.
 App.
-2285], were transferred to the President by Reorganization Plan No. 1 of 1958, as amended (50 U.S.C.
+2285], were transferred to the President by Reorganization Plan No. 1 of 1958, as amended ([former] 50 U.S.C.
 App.
 2271 note) [now set out above], were subsequently revested in the Director of the Office of Civil and Defense Mobilization by Section 512 of Public Law 86–500 (50 U.S.C.
 App.
 2285) [the office was changed to Office of Emergency Planning by Public Law 87–296 (75 Stat.
 630) and then to the Office of Emergency Preparedness by Section 402 of Public Law 90–608 (82 Stat.
-1194)], were again transferred to the President by Section 1 of Reorganization Plan No. 1 of 1973 (50 U.S.C.
+1194)], were again transferred to the President by Section 1 of Reorganization Plan No. 1 of 1973 ([former] 50 U.S.C.
 App.
 2271 note) [now set out above], and they are hereby delegated to the Secretary of Homeland Security.

 4–106.
 The functions vested in the Director of the Office of Emergency Preparedness by Section 16 of the Act of September 23, 1950, as amended ([20 U.S.C.
 646](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section646&num=0&edition=prelim)), and by Section 7 of the Act of September 30, 1950, as amended ([20 U.S.C.
 241–1](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section241–1&num=0&edition=prelim)), were transferred to the President by Section 1 of Reorganization Plan No. 1 of 1973 (50 U.S.C.
 App.
 2271 note) [now set out above], and they are hereby delegated to the Secretary of Homeland Security.